wazuh/wazuh-documentation/source/learning-wazuh/build-lab/install-wazuh-manager.rst

     # echo "please123" > /var/ossec/etc/authd.pass # this is the password agents will use for self-registration
     # ossec-control enable auth

-Restart Wazuh Manager and confirm the agent listener and the self-registration listener are in place:
+Restart Wazuh manager and confirm the agent listener and the self-registration listener are in place:

   a.
 For Systemd: